Yupeng-li/redux-simple-state/README.md

 redux-simple-state is a utility to simplify the process when working with Redux-based projects.
-The goal of this library is to make the Redux as transparent as possible, so that you can read/write states without knowing actions and reducers.It does **NOT** change the behavior of Redux.
+The goal of this library is to make the Redux as transparent as possible, so that you can read/write states without knowing actions and reducers.
+It does **NOT** change the behavior of Redux.
 Below is a list of highlighted features.
 - Dynamically generates actions and reducers  based on the initial state, which allows you to add a new filed to the state or change existing state in a few seconds.